 It’s worth noting that, over the long-term, the refreshing of Cohort members is unavoidable – regardless of the frequency or prompts chosen by a developer or end-user.
 This is because node operators will naturally wind down their operations and commitment to the network over time – this is known more broadly as 'unbonding', and in the context of Threshold is referred to as 'deauthorization'.
 Although there are staker-facing protocol mechanisms in place to minimize the probability of a disorderly exodus – including a minimum 6 month deauthorization delay – the proactive refreshing of Cohorts can also mitigate against abandonment of duties, for example by preemptively replacing nodes with pending stake withdrawals (i.e. those who have initiated deauthorization from TACo) with those with provable longer-term economic commitment to the network, including 12, 18 and 24 month token lock-ups.

 In future versions, adopting developers will also be able to toggle certain Cohort characteristics via the sampling mechanism.
 For example, they might force a percentage of Cohort positions to be filled exclusively by:

 - Node operators who have staked a minimum (or maximum) sum of T tokens.

 - Specific Ethereum addresses (e.g. nodes operated by the adopting developer themselves, or their partners).

-- Node operators who have not initiated stake unbonding in the past X months.
+- Node operators who have not initiated deauthorization in the past X months.